Rigidity of high dimensional graph manifolds: as the fundamental group of a graph of groups

 \section{$\pi_1(M)$ as the fundamental group of a graph of groups}

-The decomposition of a graph $n$-manifold $M$ into pieces $V_1,\ldots,V_k$ induces on $\pi_1 (M)$ the structure of the fundamental group of a graph of groups $\mathcal{G}_M$ (see~\cite{serre} for the definition and some basic results on the fundamental group of a graph of groups).
+The decomposition of an (extended) graph $n$-manifold $M$ into pieces $V_1,\ldots,V_k$ induces on $\pi_1 (M)$ the structure of the fundamental group of a graph of groups $\mathcal{G}_M$ (see~\cite{serre} for the definition and some basic results on the fundamental group of a graph of groups).
 More precisely, let $\mathcal{G}_M$ be the graph of groups that describes the decomposition of $M$ into the $V_i$'s, in such a way that every vertex group is the fundamental group of the corresponding piece, every edge group is isomorphic to $\mZ^{n-1}$, and the homomorphism of every edge group into the group of an adjacent vertex is induced by the inclusion of the corresponding boundary component of $V_i$ into $V_i$.
-Then we have an isomorphism $\pi_1 (M)\cong \pi_1 (\mathcal{G}_M)$.
+Then we have an isomorphism $\pi_1 (M)\cong \pi_1 (\mathcal{G}_M)$ (see e.g.~\cite{SW} for full details).

 Recall that cusps of hyperbolic manifolds are $\pi_1$-injective, so every boundary component of $V_i$ is $\pi_1$-injective in $V_i$.
 This implies that every piece (hence every boundary component of a piece) is $\pi_1$-injective in $M$.